 Also known as swamp cypress.

-* This tree is not native to this area and was planted prior to the installation of the Discovery Garden.
+* This tree is not native to this area and existed on-site prior to the installation of the Discovery Garden.

 Also known as the pekin willow.